radian-software/straight.el/README.md

     $ make docker

-Then you will be in a shell with the `straight.el` source code, and you'll be able to run
+Then you will be in a shell with the `straight.el` source code, and to test your commits you'll be able to run

+    $ make lint

+or to see what other targets are available

     $ make help

-to see what targets are available.
-To test your commits, you'll want to run

-    $ make compile checkdoc longlines checkindent toc

 If you don't want to install Docker, you can simply skip the `make docker` step, and everything will work the same!
 However, you'll then